 I’m not saying communication should be confined to email, and marketers need to work hard to engage across many channels.
 A good time-saving measure is recutting a single piece of content many times and making it relevant to each channel.
 Another great way to save in effort is republishing content every few months.

 We’ve established that your customers are over-solicited.
 Everyone is!
 The key is that when you get to communicate with them, you need to present obvious value immediately.
 Unfortunately, when you read communication, some marketers are akin to getting into a conversation and they end up talking too much about themselves and how great they are.
 Presenting value is about how you can make a customer's life better, not just how great something is.

 Personalize your customer’s experience

 Personalization leverages data about a customer to show them information that you anticipate to be relevant to them.
-Today, we can leverage countless data points on customer journeys or behavior in order to create a truly customized experience.
+Today, we can leverage countless data points on customer journeys, such as rewarding them for their birthday, in order to create a truly customized experience.
 For example, you can use data on your customer’s journey to understand how much time without buying from you a customer is likely to leave you forever.
 Then, armed with this information, you re-engage them with a generous and timely offer.
 You can also engage customers with relevant recommendations based on past purchases.
 At Beans, we’re using customer’s past purchases to recommend to loyalty program members how they can use their points.

 Customization, which uses customer inputs to design a better user experience, offers added value.
 Understanding more about your customer preferences at the start of your relationship with them is also a great way to make their experience personalized.
 A company that does this really well is Ace and Tate, the Amsterdam-based eyewear company.
 They off their customer a quiz to send them only relevant products.

 Retaining customers requires thought